-Be sure to read the Upgrading from Octopus 2.6 documentation page.
-You must have a working Octopus 2.6 installation for the data migration.
+Be sure to read the Upgrading from Octopus 2.6.5 to 2018.10 LTS documentation page.
+You must have a working Octopus 2.6.5 installation for the data migration.

-To upgrade with a new Octopus 3.x server, follow these steps:
+To upgrade to a modern version of Octopus Server, follow these steps:

-1. Back Up Your Octopus 2.6 Database and Master Key
+1. Back up your Octopus 2.6.5 database and Master Key

 See the Backup and restore page for instructions on backing up your database.

-See the Installing Octopus 3.x page for instructions on installing a new Octopus 3.x instance.
+See the Installing Octopus 2018.10 LTS page for instructions on installing a new Octopus 2018.10 LTS instance.

 Migration taking a long time?